Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/overview/_index.md

 #### Other startegies

-The _sliding window_ strategy ensures a resource is not consumed at a higher rate than the configured.
+The default (and recommended) sliding window type ensures a resource is not consumed at a higher rate than what is configured.

 For example, consider this configuration: